-As a covenant in the 2018 Amended Facility, the Company has periodic reporting requirements and is required to keep a minimum cash balance deposited in bank accounts in the United States, equivalent to the lesser of the outstanding 65% balance of principal due and worldwide cash reserves.
-This restriction on the cash reserves only relates to the location of the cash reserves, and such cash reserves can be used at the discretion of the Company.
+As a covenant in the 2018 Amended Facility, the Company has periodic reporting requirements and is required to keep a minimum cash balance deposited in bank accounts in the United States, equivalent to the lesser of 65% of the outstanding balance of principal due or 100% of worldwide cash and cash equivalents.
+This restriction on cash and cash equivalents only relates to the location of the cash and cash equivalents, and such cash and cash equivalents can be used at the discretion of the Company.
 In combination with other covenants, the 2018 Amended Facility restricts the Company's ability to, among other things, incur future indebtedness and obtain additional debt financing, to make investments in securities or in other companies, to transfer assets, to perform certain corporate changes, to make loans to employees, officers and directors, and to make dividend payments and other distributions.
-The Company secured the facilities by pledging the shares in its subsidiaries, substantially all its receivables, moveable assets as well as the equipment, fixtures, inventory and cash of uniQure Inc.
+The Company secured the facilities by directly or indirectly pledging its total assets of \$414.2 million with the exception of \$136.4 million of cash and cash equivalents and other current assets held by uniQure N.V.

 The 2018 Amended Facility contains provisions that include the occurrence of a material adverse effect, as defined therein, which would entitle Hercules to declare all principal, interest and other amounts owed by the Company immediately due and payable.
-As of March 31, 2019, the Company was in compliance with all covenants and provisions.
+As of March 31, 2020, the Company was in compliance with all covenants and provisions.